History of Jordan in Timeline

 1999: Establishment of Jordan Design and Development Bureau

-In 1999, the Jordan Design and Development Bureau defence company was established by King Abdullah II.
+In 1999, the Jordan Design and Development Bureau defence company was established to provide an indigenous capability for the supply of scientific and technical services to the Jordanian Armed Forces.

 2000: Joining the World Trade Organisation and Signing Free Trade Agreement with the US